abinit/abinit/doc/tutorial/compilation.md

     ```sh
     otool -L abinit
     ```

+    If you see entries like:

+    ```sh
+    /System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/libLAPACK.dylib (compatibility version 1.0.0, current version 1.0.0)
+    /System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/libBLAS.dylib (compatibility version 1.0.0, current version 1.0.0)
+    ```

+    it means that you are linking against MacOsx VECLIB.
+    In this case, make sure to use `--enable-zdot-bugfix="yes"` when configuring the package otherwise the code will crash at runtime due to ABI Incompatibility.
+    Did I tell you that MacOsX does not care about Fortran?

 To understand why LD_LIBRARY_PATH is so important, let's try to reset the value of this variable with